Vital Records Online

 Order with confidence

-Learn how to order Iowa Death Certificates from the Iowa Department of Health and Human Services - Bureau of Health Statistics (Iowa HHS).
+Learn how to order an Iowa Death Certificate from the Iowa Department of Health and Human Services - Bureau of Health Statistics (Iowa HHS).
 The current processing time for records is 4 to 6 weeks.
 The state fee for each certified copy is $15.00.
 Authorized individuals can order certified copies, including those who can prove legal entitlement.

-You can now order Iowa death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Iowa death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Iowa Department of Health and Human Services (HHS) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the Iowa HHS by following the specific steps and meeting certain requirements.
 Confirm and review the costs, eligibility, requirements, and current processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO